-Sobel (2020) provides separate definitions of lying and deception in a strategic environment.
-Eilat and Neeman (2023) present a model of deception costs in the Crawford and Sobel (1982) environment.
+Sobel (1982) environment.
 To our knowledge, we are the first to experimentally disentangle lying aversion and deception aversion in strategic communication environments.
 The previous literature in economics has focused on the role of payoff consequences in lying.
 For instance, Gneezy (2005) discovers that participants consider the payoff consequences of lying and are concerned not only about their own payoff but also about the harm caused to the other party.
 Hurkens and Kartik (2009) find that Gneezy's results are compatible with a model in which lying aversion is independent of social preferences.
 Erat and Gneezy (2012) conduct experiments comparing black lies, white lies, and blue lies (referred to as Pareto white lies) and find that people tend to avoid even blue lies.
 In these papers, the terms "lie" and "deception" are used interchangeably.
-Although Gneezy (2005) use the term "deception," it aligns closely with what Sobel (2020) defines as lying.
 Sobel's notion of deception, as well as ours, is defined independently of material consequences, and our experimental results demonstrate that deception aversion plays distinct roles in shaping human behavior against the role of the associated payoff consequences.

-Recently, the economics literature has begun to explore the moral considerations surrounding lying, which is believed to contribute to individuals' reluctance to lie.
-In the context of the die-rolling and self-reporting game (Fischbacher and Föllmi-Heusi, 2013), Gneezy et al. (2018) and Abeler et al. (2019) observe that individuals may exhibit hesitation when it comes to lying due to their concerns about how they will be perceived as liars.
-Theoretical models developed by Dufwenberg and Dufwenberg (2018) and Khalmetski and Sliwka (2019) incorporate this reputation concern.
-However, these studies do not delve into an investigation of the underlying reasons behind individuals' concerns about being perceived as liars.
+Recently, the economics literature has begun to explore the moral considerations surrounding lying, which are believed to contribute to individuals' reluctance to deceive.
+In the context of the die-rolling and self-reporting game (Fischbacher and Föllmi-Heusi, 2013), Gneezy et al. (2018) and Abeler et al. (2019) observe that individuals may hesitate to lie due to concerns about how they will be perceived as liars.
+Theoretical models developed by Dufwenberg and Dufwenberg (2018) and Khalmetski and Sliwka (2019) incorporate this concern for social image.
+However, these studies do not differentiate between lying aversion and deception aversion, as this distinction is empirically irrelevant in the communication environments they consider.